Rasan (organization): Response to COVID-19

-According to Ali, since Muqtada al-Sadir posted discriminatory tweets, a number of LGBT youth have been killed in a hate campaign.
-Ali reported the appearance of "digital jihadists" who pose as LGBQT people online to out real members of the community, making them vulnerable targets of murder attempts and harm.
-The group would search on gay-dating apps such as Grindr, and check the followers of local pro-LGBT groups and persuade them reveal their identities.
+According to Ali, since Muqtada al-Sadir posted discriminatory tweets, a number of LGBTQ youth have been killed in a hate campaign.
+Ali reported the appearance of "digital jihadists" who pose as LGBTQ people online to out real members of the community, making them vulnerable targets of murder attempts and harm.
+The group would search on gay-dating apps such as Grindr, and check the followers of local pro-LGBTQ groups and persuade them reveal their identities.
 After these events unfolded, Rasan started aggressively targeting the EU and UN on their social media accounts, letting the public know that they were not supported by them in fear that it would damage their reputation, labeling them as "opportunistic tokenists".
-Rasan also led a media campaign against the Iraqi government for not taking action and criticized Muqtada al-Sadir for his discrimination against LGBT people.
+Rasan also led a media campaign against the Iraqi government for not taking action and criticized Muqtada al-Sadir for his discrimination against LGBTQ people.
 In an interview with Rudaw, Rasan said; "as usual, Iraqi politicians continue fooling their nation and escaping responsibility.
 It is embarrassing and surprising for a figure like Muqtada al-Sadr to be unaware of what is going on and rather blame a marginalized group of society for being the source of COVID-19."